Structure and symmetry of the Gross-Pitaevskii ground-state manifold: Introduction

 A recent survey \cite{2025SIAMRev} highlights several open problems related to these phenomena, including whether symmetry-related families of nearly degenerate states can lead to arbitrarily slow convergence, how the entire set of ground states can be systematically classified, and which parameters govern or accelerate convergence in concrete applications.
 The results developed in this paper provide new insight into these questions by linking the geometric structure of the critical set to the local convergence behavior of Riemannian gradient methods.
 In particular, the results identify the Morse--Bott condition as the key geometric mechanism that governs both the structure of the ground-state set and the transition between linear and sublinear local convergence rates.

 The remainder of the paper is organized as follows.
 Section \ref{Sec2} introduces notation, assumptions, and fundamental properties of the minimization problem together with the relevant aspects of preconditioned Riemannian optimization.
-In Section \ref{Sec3}, we analyze the geometric structure of the energy landscape and establish its connection with the convergence behavior of the P-RG method.
-Section \ref{Sec4} addresses implementation aspects and proposes an efficient numerical strategy guided by the theoretical results.
-Numerical experiments confirming the theoretical findings are presented in Section \ref{Sec5}.
+In Section \ref{Sec3}, we analyze the geometric structure of the energy landscape and establish its connection with the convergence behavior of the P-RG iteration.
 Concluding remarks are given in Section \ref{Sec6}.